– The Economy –

 Paul-Andre Linteau, “Factors in the Development of Montreal” in Gournay and Vanlaethem, Montreal Metropolis.
 P. 28

-Roderich Macleod and Mary Anne Poutanen, A Meeting of the People: School Boards and Protestant Communities in Quebec, Montreal, MQUP, p.
+Roderick Macleod and Mary Anne Poutanen, A Meeting of the People: School Boards and Protestant Communities in Quebec, (Montreal, 2004), p.
 93-94

 My maternal grandfather, James Wilson left Brighton, England for Verdun Quebec in 1907 after being recruited by the Grand Trunk Railway to work as a cabinet maker.
 My uncle Cecil Percy Copp arrived in Canada in 1910 obtaining work as a clerk.
 He enlisted in the Canadian Army in 1915, becoming a sergeant in the service corps.
 My father, born 1908 joined his brother in Montreal in 1924.
 After night school he became a draftsman employed by Bell Telephone.

 Robert Nuhuet, Une experience canadiene de Taylorism, les usines Angus (M.A.
-Thesis, UQAMm 1984).
+Thesis, UQAM 1984).
 Available Online.

 The Montreal Star, 25 March, p.
 6